 One you have located the area of the underground drainage pipe that is damaged, you will need to dig out a work area.
 Make sure the damaged section is exposed enough that dirt doesn’t go into the drain if you make one wrong move.

 Repairing Inline Underground vs Visible Ends

 The middle of an underground pipe is a lot less forgiving than an end piece.
 You can’t move the pipe around and it is not as flexible because so much of it is buried beneath the ground.
-When you have enough room to start repairing the underground rain, cut the damaged section out.
+When you have enough room to start repairing the underground drain, cut the damaged section out.
 If the pipe you are dealing with is pvc, the pipe you use to replace the area should be the exact same size.
 Connect the pipe using a rubber coupler and tighten them down.

 Corrugated Pipe Repair